BrandonM471998/Capstone/README.md

 12. During this step I experimented with plotting to see how the data looked, seeing that there was still some cleaning work to do

-13. At this step I found out that you can use 'gdp.overlay' to intersect the geopoints, so that the tornado geometry are broken up by county
+13. At this step I found out that you can use `gdp.overlay` to intersect the geopoints, so that the tornado geometry are broken up by county

 ![Davidson Plot](./assets/davidson_plot.jpg)

 14. Now I take the information I learned from the step above to create a geodataframe that has the tornado geometry broken up by county

-15. There was some slight cleaning to do for the 'county_tornado' dataframe
+15. There was some slight cleaning to do for the `county_tornado` dataframe

-16. I created a dataframe specifically for plotting in folium to preserve the integrity of the original 'county_tornado' dataframe
+16. I created a dataframe specifically for plotting in folium to preserve the integrity of the original `county_tornado` dataframe

 17. The next step is where I answered questions I wanted to answer when gathering the data

-18. At this point in the project I create charts to use in the presentation using the cleaned 'county_tornado' and 'geo_traffic_data' dataframes
+18. At this point in the project I create charts to use in the presentation using the cleaned `county_tornado` and `geo_traffic_data` dataframes

 ![Heatmap](./assets/tennessee_heatmap.jpg)